diivvss/Music-Madness/README.md

   <br>
 ##ChordProgression.apk

-  -Android port available

-  -Install to your device with the given ChordProgression.apk
+  -Android port available, Download and install to your device with the given .apk

-  -Because the apk is currently unsigned, application installs from external sources must be enabled on your device
+  -Because the .apk is currently unsigned, application installs from external sources must be enabled on your device

   -Note: Early development version - error checking improvements coming